 2000-2001 Anita Girghari (Argentina & Chile)

-Selection criteria for this scholarship are the same as those applied to all Macalester study abroad proposals, as outlined in the Handbook for Off-Campus Study.
-Particularly important is evidence of seriousness of purpose; solid pre-departure preparation (including previous course work, independent reading, and relevant foreign language proficiency); a well-designed methodology for the proposed independent study project; and a strong academic record as reflected in the cumulative grade point average at Macalester.
-After merit-based considerations that will determine the best fit for this scholarship, financial need will also be considered in determining the total amount of the scholarship.
-In each case, the scholarship is expected to cover room, board, on-site advising, and some research expenses for the additional month abroad.
+The scholarship is intended to cover room, board, on-site advising, and some research expenses for the additional month abroad.
 The cost of health and accident insurance for the additional month abroad, if not already covered as part of your semester abroad, may be included in the proposed budget.
-Recipients are responsible for personal expenses.
+Recipients are responsible for personal expenses; although, financial need may be considered in determining the total amount of the scholarship.
+Typical awards range from $1,000 to $2,000.
 All financial arrangements will be coordinated by the Macalester College International Center in collaboration with the Financial Aid Office and the program sponsor.

 3. One recommendation from a faculty member or work supervisor which addresses your interests in social justice, academic ability & capacity for independent research.